Parents as Teachers

 Parents as Teachers offers:

-Group Connections and Field Trips—Attend our Group Connections at Reynolds Art and Wellness Center in Bristol and enjoy opportunities to share information about parenting issues and child development.
+Group Connections and Field Trips (Currently on hold due to COVID-19)—Attend our Group Connections at Reynolds Art and Wellness Center in Bristol and enjoy opportunities to share information about parenting issues and child development.
 Parents learn and support each other, observe their children interacting with other children, and practice parenting skills.
 Click here for additional information on Group Connections.

 Screenings— Assessments of your child's overall development, as well as health, hearing, and vision.